openshift-pipelines/pipelines-as-code/docs/content/docs/install/gitlab.md

   project ID refers to an unique ID (e.g. 34405323) shown at the top of your GitLab project : 17103 👀 I have detected a controller url: https://pipelines-as-code-controller-openshift-pipelines.apps.awscl2.aws.ospqa.com ?
 Do you want me to use it?
 Yes
 ?
-Please enter the secret to configure the webhook for payload validation (default: 60443):  60443 ✓ Webhook has been created on your repository
+Please enter the secret to configure the webhook for payload validation (default: TXArbGNDHTXU):  TXArbGNDHTXU ✓ Webhook has been created on your repository
 🔑 Secret repositories-project has been updated with webhook secert in the project-pipelines namespace.